-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Building an authorizer

-Before we begin implementing an “authorizer” in our application, which will verify that a user is logged in, it’s useful to understand how Auth0’s login flow works.
-The condensed version of this flow is below (and, if you’re interested, you can read a longer writeup in Auth0’s docs):
+Before implementing an authorizer in your application, which will verify that a user is logged in, it is useful to understand how Auth0’s login flow works.
+The condensed version of this flow is below (review a longer writeup in Auth0’s documentation):

-- A user makes a request to the Workers application
+- A user makes a request to the Workers application.

-- If they aren’t logged in, they’re redirected to the login page
+- If the user is not logged in, they are redirected to the login page.

-- After logging in they’re redirected back to the Workers application, passing a login
+- After logging in, the user is redirected back to the Workers application with a login

 - The Workers application takes the login

-codeparameter and exchanges it with Auth0 for authorization tokens
+codeparameter and exchanges it with Auth0 for authorization tokens.

 Authenticating a user

-Let’s begin implementing the login flow described in the previous section.
-When a user makes a request to the Workers application, we should verify that the user is authenticated.
-To define this logic create a new file —
+Begin implementing the login flow described in the previous section.
+When a user makes a request to the Workers application, you should verify that the user is authenticated.
+To define this logic, create a new file —

-workers-site/auth0.js- which will contain the authorization logic for our application:
+workers-site/auth0.js- which will contain the authorization logic for your application:

 workers-site/auth0.js